Low regularity solutions of two-dimensional compressible Euler equations with dynamic vorticity: Introduction

 Additionally, the following estimates hold, provided $k<r-\frac{3}{4}$,

-$\mathrm{(4)}$ the map is continued from $(\bv_0,\rho_0,\varpi_0) \in H^s \times H^s \times H^2$ to $(\bv,\rho,\varpi)(t,\cdot) \in C([0,T];H_x^s \times H_x^s \times H_x^2)$. \end{theorem} \begin{remark} The condition \eqref{S} is used to satisfy the hyperbolicity condition of the system \eqref{CEE}. \end{remark} \begin{remark} For 2D compressible Euler equations, the classical result in \cite{M} requires $s>2$ for the regularity of velocity and density.
-Our result lower the regularity of the velocity and density by proving the space-time Strichartz estimates of the velocity and density.
-Furthermore, if the vorticity is zero(the specific vorticity is also zero), the Sobolev regularity in Theorem \ref{dingli2} is corresponding to the 2D sharp result by Smith-Tataru \cite{ST}. \end{remark} \begin{remark} Compared with the prior works for 3D compressible Euler equations, i.e.\cite{DLS,WQEuler}, the situation in 2D is very different.
-And it's very hard to use the similar approach in \cite{DLS,WQEuler} to prove Theorem \ref{dingli2}, even for the irrotational case in 2D.
+$\mathrm{(4)}$ the map is continuous from $(\bv_0,\rho_0,\varpi_0) \in H^s \times H^s \times H^2$ to $(\bv,\rho,\varpi)(t,\cdot) \in C([0,T_*];H_x^s \times H_x^s \times H_x^2)$. \end{theorem} \begin{remark} The existing time $T_*$ depends on $\| (\bv_0, \rho_0)\|_{H^{s}}$ and $\| \varpi_0\|_{H^{2}}$.
+While, $\|d\bv, d{\rho}\|_{L^4_tL_x^\infty}$ only depends on the quantities $\| (\bv_0, \rho_0)\|_{H^{\frac74+}}$ and $\| \varpi_0\|_{H^{1+}}$, please see \eqref{st8} in Proposition \ref{r4} below. \end{remark} \begin{remark} The condition \eqref{Sa} is used to satisfy the hyperbolicity condition of the system \eqref{CEE}. \end{remark} \begin{remark} For 2D compressible Euler equations, the classical result in \cite{M} requires $s>2$ for the regularity of velocity and density.
+Our result lowers the regularity of the velocity and density by proving the space-time Strichartz estimates of the velocity and density.
+Furthermore, if the vorticity is zero (the specific vorticity is also zero), the Sobolev regularity in Theorem \ref{dingli2} is corresponding to the 2D sharp result by Smith-Tataru \cite{ST}. \end{remark} \begin{remark} Compared with the prior works for 3D compressible Euler equations, i.e.\cite{DLS,WQEuler}, the situation in 2D is very different.
+And it's very hard to use the similar approach in \cite{DLS,WQEuler,AZ} to prove Theorem \ref{dingli2}, even for the irrotational case in 2D.
 Because the conformal energy in 2D is worse than 3D, which give a sacrifice on some regularity loss on metrics, please refer Geba's result \cite{Geba}. \end{remark} \begin{remark} The idea of deriving a good structure of $\mathbf{T}\left( \Delta \varpi- \partial {{\rho}}\partial \varpi \right)$ in the paper is inspired by Wang \cite{WQEuler}, but our process is not trivial.
-Referring \cite{WQEuler}, the good structure is benefit from $\text{curl}\left( \mathrm{e}^{{\rho}} \text{curl}\bw \right)$, not $\Delta \bw$.
-For the structure of $\text{div}\varpi$ is very good, but $\mathbf{T}(\text{div}\bw)$ gives us some regularity loss.
-Then, choosing some quantities related to $\Delta \bw$ may not work in three dimensions.
+Referring \cite{WQEuler}, the good structure benefits from $\text{curl}\left( \mathrm{e}^{{\rho}} \text{curl}\bw \right)$, not $\Delta \bw$.
+For the structure of $\text{div}\bw$ is very good, but $\mathbf{T}(\text{div}\bw)$ gives us some regularity loss.
+Then, choosing some quantities related to $\Delta \bw$ may not work in two dimensions.
 Therefore, it's not obvious to choose the quantity $\Delta \varpi- \partial {{\rho}}\partial \varpi$ in two dimensions. \end{remark}